sblmnl/cryptic/README.md

 #### Docker Profiles

-**Full Stack (full)**
+**Production (prod)**
-Runs the full stack application and all infrastructure services.
+Runs the full stack application and all necessary services.

 Command:
-`docker compose --profile full up`
+`docker compose --profile prod up`

-**Infrastructure Only (infra)**
+**Development (dev)**
-Only runs the infrastructure services (i.e. Postgres).
-This is useful during development, when you might want to be able to run the front-end or back-end from your IDE.
+Only runs the development services (Postgres and pgAdmin).
+This is when you might want to be able to debug the app in your IDE.

 Command:
-`docker compose --profile infra up`
+`docker compose --profile dev up`